-A technical/financial data sheet template is included with the FOA.
+The Technical and Economic Tables Template is included with the FOA with requested information highlighted in yellow.
 Applicants are required to submit the information requested in the data sheet at the time of application, as it will be reviewed during the merit review.
-Please note there is information requested on three separate tabs within the template, Application Data, Application TEA, and Application LCA respectively.
 For selected projects, the data provided will be used as the basis for review and discussion during the initial validation and will be refined to establish a baseline.
-Please note that if a project is selected for negotiation of award, it is a reporting requirement within the award to update and resubmit this data at least annually.
-BETO intends to use awardees' data within the Advanced Algal Systems Program's techno-economic and lifecycle analysis models.
-The details of the data use will be negotiated with the awardees at the time of award.
+Please note that if a project is selected for negotiation of award, it is a reporting requirement within the award to update and resubmit this data for the intermediate and final validations.